Tuesday, November 30, 2021

 Most murder mysteries find the investigators searching for the identity of the killer, but Give the Boys a Great Big Hand turns the formula on its head because the detectives need to find the identity of the victim first.
 They begin with reports of missing persons and find themselves in a web of strippers, prostitutes, drummers, cheating husbands, and other colorful citizens.
 All of this leads to a rather gruesome ending that will test your gag reflex and satisfy your search for a logical solution.

 Where does Give the Boys a Great Big Hand fall on the McBain-o-Meter?
 It’s definitely top-tier, but maybe not the absolute tops.
 It’s certainly worth reading and remains in print today.
 You shouldn’t have a problem finding a copy.
-Check it out.
+You can get it HERE.

 Tuesday, November 16, 2021